Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Excitation modes at high-symmetry points

 In this matrix, there is no coupling between a particle and a hole or between spin-$\ua$ and $\da$ particles.
-Thus, the spin-$\ua$ and $\da$ particles independently exhibit excitation modes, which leads to the two-fold degeneracy at the $K_2$ point.
-In contrast, there is a coupling between the spin-$\ua$ and $\da$ holes, which leads to excitations with non-degenerate negative eigenenergies.
-Such excitations appear with non-degenerate positive eigenenergies at the $K_1$ point, which is seen in Fig.~\ref{fig:spectrum}(b).
-Understanding how the matrix structures in Eqs.~\eqref{eq:Mmat_over_K1_AP} and \eqref{eq:Mmat_int_tri_K2_AP} emerge is still elusive.
+Thus, spin-$\ua$ and $\da$ particles exhibit independent excitation modes, which leads to the two-fold degeneracy at the $K_1$ point.
+For the mode involving only a spin-$\ua$ particle (given by $\Ucal_\ua=1$), we present the density profiles and the vortex movement in Fig.\ \ref{fig:mode_highsym}(iii); the spin-$\ua$ vortices are again found to exhibit a $\sqrt{3}\times\sqrt{3}$ structure.
+We note that in Eq.\ \eqref{eq:Mmat_int_tri_K1_AP}, there is a coupling between the spin-$\ua$ and $\da$ holes, which leads to excitations with non-degenerate negative eigenenergies; by performing the particle-hole transformation to these excitations, we obtain non-degenerate positive eigenenergies at the $K_2$ point, which is seen in Fig.~\ref{fig:spectrum}(b).

+Unfortunately, we have not been able to relate the vortex structures in Fig.\ \ref{fig:mode_highsym}(ii) and (iii) with the matrix structures in Eqs.~\eqref{eq:Mmat_over_K1_AP} and \eqref{eq:Mmat_int_tri_K1_AP}.
+At first sight, the cancellation of forces acting on a spin-down vortex from the surrounding spin-up vortices seem to occur in (iii); however, this assumption cannot explain why the block structure in Eq.~\eqref{eq:Mmat_int_tri_K1_AP} appears solely in the antiparallel-field case.
+Understanding the physical origins of the block structures in Eqs.~\eqref{eq:Mmat_over_K1_AP} and \eqref{eq:Mmat_int_tri_K1_AP} is thus still elusive.